 Trenton is a larger medium-sized city located in the state of New Jersey.
 With a population of 83,203 people and 55 constituent neighborhoods, Trenton is the seventh largest community in New Jersey.
-Much of the housing stock in Trenton was built prior to World War II, making it one of the older and more historic cities in the country.
+Trenton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Trenton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Trenton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Trenton is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Trenton who work in maintenance occupations (12.07%), office and administrative support (11.76%), and food service (8.53%).

-The percentage of people in Trenton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.18% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Trenton is quite a bit lower than the national average among all cities of 21.84%: just 12.18% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Trenton in 2018 was $19,281, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $77,124 for a family of four.
 However, Trenton contains both very wealthy and poor people as well.